chrisyarbrough/CodecksPlasticIntegration/Readme.md

 For details about what a task and issue tracking extension can do, see this [guide](https://docs.plasticscm.com/extensions/plastic-scm-version-control-task-and-issue-tracking-guide).

-# Getting Started - User Setup
+## Getting Started - User Setup

-1) Assuming you already use PlasticSCM or Unity DevOps.
+1) Install Unity DevOps Version Control (PlasticSCM).
    The client can be downloaded [here](https://www.plasticscm.com/download).

 2) [Download](https://github.com/chrisyarbrough/CodecksPlasticIntegration/releases)